 A revolutionary new path into secondary teaching

 Introducing the Nexus Program: providing a first of its kind pathway into secondary teaching.
 As a Nexus student, you’ll be supported by the Federal Government’s High Achieving Teachers Program.
-This means you’ll receive a salary while studying as well as access to mentoring and professional development.
+This means you’ll receive a small part-time salary while studying as well as access to mentoring and professional development.
+After the first 12 months of study you will be eligible for Permission to Teach and full-time employment as a paraprofessional in a school while finishing your studies.

 What are the benefits of Nexus?